 The export of the high grade clay, together with granite and limestone, has been largely responsible for the development of Teignmouth Docks.
 Over 80% is exported, mainly to Italy and Spain, though some is still transported to the remaining ceramics businesses in the English Potteries area.

 In 2001 the Bovey Basin had estimated permitted reserves of ball clay of 63 million tonnes, enough for about another 100 years of extraction at current rates.
 The presence of ball clay is a result of the Sticklepath Fault, which occurred around 30 million years ago during the Tertiary period.
-This runs north-west to south-east across Devon from Bideford Bay to Torbay, and created subsidence which enabled the accumulation of clays and sands which forming the ball clay deposits.
+This runs north-west to south-east across Devon from Bideford Bay to Torbay, and created subsidence which enabled the accumulation of clays and sands which form the ball clay deposits.